-GS1 DataBar Limited A bar code symbol that encodes an GTIN-14 Identification Number with packaging and not fit for Point-of-Sale scanners.
+GS1 DataBar Limited A bar code symbol that encodes an GTIN-14 Identification Number with not be scanned at the Point-of-Sale.

-Indicators of zero or one in a linear symbol; for use on small items that will is stacked in two rows and is used when the normal symbol would be too wide for the application.
+Indicators of zero or one in a linear symbol; for use on small items that will packaging and not fit for Point-of-Sale scanners.

+GS1 DataBar Truncated A truncated version of GS1 DataBar-14.
+The height is 10X.
+Used for small is stacked in two rows and is used when the normal symbol would be too wide for the application.
 It comes in two versions: a truncated version used for small item marking applications and a taller omni-directional version that is designed to be read by omni-directional scanners.
 GS1 DataBar Expanded can also be printed in multiple rows as a stacked symbol.